mage-os/generate-mirror-repo-js/README.md

 A `~/.composer` directory can be mounted, too, which will allow satis to benefit from existing caches.
 This doesn't make a big difference though.
 Example: `--volume "${COMPOSER_HOME:-$HOME/.composer}:/composer"`

-### Regenerating exiting packages

-If a package for a given version already exist, it will be skipped during subsequent runs.
-Regenerating specific packages requires deleting the packages in question and then re-executing the image.

 ### Example with docker